j0ker70/Scripts/README.md

 * Given a file name, it will set that as a wallpaper
 * Given a directory, it will set a image from that directory randomly
 * Genrates colorschemesusing pywal

+## dmenuemoji

+* Copy emojis from dmenu
+* Reads from a file that has all the emojis listed
+* has issues in showing the emoji in dmenu.
+(In arch, installing `libxft-bgra` package from aur solves the issue